alberto56/vagrant-jenkins/README.md

  * Install CentOS 6.x on a server.
  * Install Puppet and Librarian-Puppet

- * Run the following commands:
+Then, run the following commands:

     mkdir -p /etc/puppet/manifests
     cd /etc/puppet/manifests